 The Law against Unfair Competition (amended last in 2016) can be invoked in regional courts.

 German law provides that private property can be expropriated for public purposes only in a non-discriminatory manner and in accordance with established principles of constitutional and international law.
 There is due process and transparency of purpose, and investors and lenders to expropriated entities receive prompt, adequate, and effective compensation.

-There have not been expropriatory actions in the last five years and none are expected for the near future.
+The Berlin state government is currently reviewing a petition for a referendum submitted by a citizens’ initiative which calls for the expropriation of residential apartments owned by large corporations.
+At least one party in the governing coalition officially supports the proposal, whereas the others remain undecided.
 Certain long-running expropriation cases date back to the Nazi and communist regimes.
-During the financial crisis, the parliament adopted a law allowing an emergency expropriation if the bankruptcy of a bank had endangered the entire financial system, but the measure expired without having been used.
+During the 2008-9 global financial crisis, the parliament adopted a law allowing emergency expropriation if the insolvency of a bank would endanger the financial system, but the measure expired without having been used.

 ICSID Convention and New York Convention